 Legal Helpline offer this service as we believe that everyone, no matter their financial position, should have the chance to claim compensation if they have suffered an injury due to somebody else’s negligence, and with No Win No Fee, it makes this possible as there is no financial outlay and no financial gamble.

-Legal Helpline is a team of personal injury claims specialists that have worked in the industry for many years, gaining plenty of experience.
+Legal Helpline is a Claims Management Company, with a team of personal injury claims specialists that have worked in the industry for many years, gaining plenty of experience.
 We have a fantastic track record of successful claims, often winning the maximum award amount possible for our clients.